cdapio/tigon/tigon-examples/SQLJoinFlow/README.md

 # SQLJoinFlow

 ## Overview
-An application collects Tweets and logs the top 10 hashtags used in the last minute.

-## Twitter Configuration
-In order to utilize the ``TweetCollector`` flowlet, which pulls a small sample stream via the Twitter API, an API key and Access token must be configured.
-Follow the steps at [Twitter oauth access tokens](https://dev.twitter.com/oauth/overview/application-owner-access-tokens) to obtain these credentials.
-These configurations must be provided as runtime arguments to the Flow prior to starting it in order to use the ``TweetCollector`` flowlet.
+An application that demonstrates the capabilities of tigon-sql library.
+It does an inner-join of two data streams and logs the result of the SQL command.

 ## Flow Runtime Arguments
-When starting the Application from the command line, runtime arguments may need to be specified.
+When starting the Application from the command line, runtime arguments will need to be specified.

-The required Twitter authorization properties ("oauth-properties") include all of these:

-"oauth.consumerKey" - See ```Twitter Configuration``` above.

-"oauth.consumerSecret" - See ```Twitter Configuration``` above.

-"oauth.Token" - See ```Twitter Configuration``` above.

-"oauth.TokenSecret" - See ```Twitter Configuration``` above.
+The only required property is:

+"httpPort" - The port to run the HTTP ingestion endpoints on.

 ## Installation